particle-iot/docs/src/content/archives/debugging-with-eclipse.md

 It was 8u111 when I wrote this, but select the current version.

-I used the 64-bit Mac version, jdk-8u111-macosx-x64.dmg.
+I used the 64-bit Mac version, jdk-8u111-Mac OSx-x64.dmg.
 You should use the latest version of JDK 8 for your operating system, not specifically build 111.

-* Swap the default macOS JVM
+* Swap the default Mac OS JVM

 Then you need to swap version 8 for the version 6 of the Mac system JVM.
 Open a Terminal window: